Giovanni Barbo

 Giovanni Barbo (died 16 January, 1547) was a Roman Catholic prelate who served as Bishop of Pedena (1526–1547).

 Biography

-On 16 April 1526, Giovanni Barbo was appointed during the papacy of Pope Clement VII as Bishop of Pedena.
+Giovanni Barbo was nominated Bishop of Pedena by the Archduke of Austria, and confirmed by Pope Clement VII on 16 April 1526.
 He served as Bishop of Pedena until his death on 16 January 1547.
 While bishop, he was principal co-consecrator of Pietro Paolo Vergerio, Bishop of Modruš (1545).